-Students with a cumulative GPA of 3.60 or higher at the beginning of their junior year will be considered for membership into National Honor Society (NHS).
+Students with a cumulative GPA of 3.65 or higher at the end of the first semester of their junior year will be considered for membership into National Honor Society (NHS).
 Students will be sent a letter and a questionnaire regarding possible admission.
 All students must be full-time attendees in order to be eligible for the Mineral Point NHS.

 A Faculty Selection Committee will consider criteria of scholarship, character, leadership, and service.
-Any character incidents brought to the attention of the Faculty Selection Committee will be reason for being denied membership or dismissal from NHS.
+Any character incidents brought to the attention of the Faculty Selection Committee will be the reason for being denied membership or dismissal from NHS.
 The following causes are examples to deny membership but are not limited to the following:

 - 1. Cheating, Dishonesty/Plagiarism. - 2.
 Use of illegal substances including, but not limited to, drugs and alcohol. - 3.
-Conduct unbecoming a member of NHS (this includes the schools disciplinary actions.)
+Conduct unbecoming a member of the NHS (this includes the schools disciplinary actions.)